Fast-Trips/fast-trips/README.md

 ## Setup
 Follow the steps below to setup up fast-trips:
+*  We suggest that you work from a Python 2.7 [virtual environment][virtenv-url] in order to make sure you don't interfere with other python installations you can do this using the base virtenv package, conda, or using the Anaconda Navigator GUI.
+Using conda: `conda create -n fasttrips python-2.7 anaconda`  `source activate fasttrips` .
+*  Your VirtEnv should include [numpy][numpy-url],  [pandas][pandas-url], and [transitfeed][python-transitfeed-url] for reading GTFS Many *data analytics* Python distributions like [Anaconda][anaconda-url] bundle [numpy][numpy-url] and [pandas][pandas-url], but they can also be installed using the command `pip install <packagename>` within the virtual environment.
+As a last resort, Windows users can also find binary package installers [here][python-packages-windows-url].
 *  Install [Git][git-url] and clone the fast-trips repository (https://github.com/MetropolitanTransportationCommission/fast-trips.git) to a local directory: `<fast-trips-dir>`.
 If the user plans on making changes to the code, it is recommended that the repository be [forked][git-fork-url] before cloning.
 *  Switch to the `develop` branch of the repository.
-*  Download and install [numpy][numpy-url] and [pandas][pandas-url].
-One option is to install a *data analytics* Python 2.7 distribution which bundles these, like [Anaconda][anaconda-url].
-Windows users can also find package installers [here][python-packages-windows-url].
-*  If compiling on Windows, install [Microsoft Visual C++ Compiler for Python 2.7][python-vcpp-url].
+*  To build, in the fast-trips directory `<fast-trips-dir>`, run the following in a command prompt:  `python setup.py develop build_ext --inplace`.
+If compiling on Windows, install [Microsoft Visual C++ Compiler for Python 2.7][python-vcpp-url].
 On Linux, install the python-dev package.
-*  Install the python package [transitfeed][python-transitfeed-url] for reading GTFS.
-*  Set the `PYTHONPATH` environment variable to the location of your fast-trips repo, which we're calling `<fast-trips-dir>`.
-*  To build, in the fast-trips directory `<fast-trips-dir>`, run the following in a command prompt:  `python setup.py build_ext --inplace`.
+On Mac, using standard xcode command line tools / g++ works fine.
+Using the **develop** command prompt makes sure that changes in the package are propogated to the shell without having to re-install the package.

 ## Input
 The input to fast-trips consists of: